larseggert/bcp45bis/draft-eggert-bcp45bis.md

 are an aberration or typical.

 The SAAs are intended to establish a self-moderation function on the community, by the community.
-The IETF Chair therefore should not appoint an SAA who is serving in a NomCom-appointed IETF leadership position.
-If an SAA is selected for such a position, they will step down as SAA.
+Because the IESG and IAB are in the appeals chain for SAA decisions (see below), the IETF Chair therefore should not appoint an SAA who is serving in such a role.
+If an SAA is selected for the IESG or IAB, they will step down as SAA.

 Apart from appointing SAAs, the IETF Chair should stay away from the day-to-day operation and management of the SAA team.
 This has been in practice